CodeReclaimers/neat-python/README.md

 ## NOTES ##

-Some large-scale changes are in progress on the [refactor-and-simplify branch](https://github.com/CodeReclaimers/neat-python/tree/refactor-and-simplify).
+Significant, wide-spread changes have been made recently to the design of the library.
 Once these are more stable they will be released as version 0.9.

-The more complicated examples have been moved into a [separate repository](https://github.com/CodeReclaimers/neat-python-examples)
-(and eventually a separate Python package on PyPI) from the NEAT library itself.
+This should happen in the first week or two of 2017.

 ## About ##